Erik98146/LaunchControl/README.md

 11. Press Deploy

 ### Waveshare AMOLED Touchscreen (optional)
-1. Install ESPHome on your computer using the manual method: https://esphome.io/guides/installing_esphome/
+1. Install ESPHome on your computer using the **manual** method: https://esphome.io/guides/installing_esphome/
-2. Do NOT use the Python install manager.
-Note the warning to NOT use the latest version (use 3.13.x): https://www.python.org/downloads/windows/
+2. **Do NOT use the Python install manager**.  **Do NOT use the latest version**, it's not compatible (use 3.13.x): https://www.python.org/downloads/windows/
 3. install Git on your computer: https://git-scm.com/install/windows
 4. Download the **launchcontrol.yaml** file from this repo
 6. Download the **secrets.yaml** file from this repo